sethgoldin/install-davinci-resolve-centos/README.md

 # How to install DaVinci Resolve on CentOS

-This is a rough overview of how to install  DaVinci Resolve on CentOS.
-Though [Blackmagic Design distributes a build of CentOS](https://forum.blackmagicdesign.com/viewtopic.php?f=21&t=65447#p370722) that's pre-installed with DaVinci Resolve and some other required software, Blackmagic Design's build can't be used to create a bootable USB drive&mdash;[it can only be used to create a DVD](https://forum.blackmagicdesign.com/viewtopic.php?f=21&t=65447#p370722).
+Here are some notes on how to install  DaVinci Resolve on CentOS.
+Though Blackmagic Design distributes a build of CentOS that's pre-installed with DaVinci Resolve and some other software required for DaVinci Resolve to run, Blackmagic Design's build can't be used to create a bootable USB drive&mdash;[it can only be used to create a DVD](https://forum.blackmagicdesign.com/viewtopic.php?f=21&t=65447#p370722).
 Upstream builds of "generic" CentOS straight from [the CentOS project](https://www.centos.org/) suffer no such limitation.

 Because software is constantly changing, [this document is hosted on GitHub Pages](https://github.com/sethgoldin/davinci-resolve-generic-centos).
 If you find something wrong or outdated, please do open a pull request.